bytemomo/nautilus/README.md

   Example and template campaign definitions (YAML files) for various IoT protocols and scenarios.

 - **modules/**
-  Directory for custom security test modules (plugins) in ABI, CLI, or gRPC formats.
+  Directory for custom security test modules (modules) in ABI, CLI, or gRPC formats.

 - **results/**
   Output directory for generated reports and findings.